From my book Frozen Moments—Poverty is the biggest crime.

 Mr. Jain did not speak a word.
 A dhoti kurta-clad person kept repeating his words.
 Mr. Jain remained silent.
 Then the dhoti-kurta-clad person told the manager, “Sir, you, please make him understand.
 He is angry with me.”

-The manager stopped his work and told something to the labor officer, then said to Mr. Jain, “Whatever happened today in the pit office, he informed me in advance.”
-I tried to inform you, but your phone was busy.
-Later, I went to the pit office and saw his car, so I returned to my office.
-All these matters are due to the head mason.
-Rest, he will tell you.”
+The manager stopped his work and told something to the labor officer, then said to Mr. Jain, “Whatever happened today in the pit office, he informed me in advance.

 After hearing this, Mr. Jain looked relaxed.
 It appeared on his face.